Ahmed-Salah-312/Fan-Speed-Controller-with-Temperature/README.md

 # Fan-Speed-Controller-with-Temperature
-• Developing a system that controls the speed of a fan depending on the temperature.
+• Developing a system that controls the speed of a fan depending on the temperature.<br>
-• Drivers:
+• Drivers:<br>
-GPIO, ADC, PWM, LM35 Sensor, LCD and DC-Motor
+GPIO, ADC, PWM, LM35 Sensor, LCD and DC-Motor<br>
 • Microcontroller: ATmega32.